 As a general rule, there is always some kind of payoff for a “free” service.
 It may be that the service presents you and your users with advertising.
 You might find that it’s a one-time thing and that you have to re-do document access.
 Some of these services only let you manage files one user at a time, while sometimes, the service has no identifiable entity behind it.
-Who would you then turn to if something went wrong and your documents were improperly accessed?
+Who would you turn to if something went wrong and your documents were not properly accessed?

 How can Digify help?

 Today, Digify offers an entire range of options in expiry, self-destruct, revocation of PDF and document access.
 Importantly, our service is secured by the highest levels of encryption and you have control over all documentation through our dashboard.

 Let’s take a look: